Articles , Cases , Glossary

 logo_animation_tubik_design

-Another example to remember is the event branding case that was designed by Tubik for the local Behance portfolio event.
+Another example to remember is the event branding case Tubik designed for the local Behance portfolio event.
 It featured a dog mascot made of the words marking various design directions.

 identity event branding design_tubik

-These days another powerful way to integrate the power of mascots into branding is stickers, like this set below featuring a pack of emotions for a cute dog character.
+These days, another powerful way to integrate mascots into branding is through stickers, like this set below featuring a pack of emotions for a cute dog character.

 nord funny dog stickers tubik_design